Skip to content

 • sources.py — locates the project root and the project/global source files into a Source (root, agents_md, skills_dir).

-• harness.pycompile_claude / compile_kimi / compile_opencode render a Source pair into a Plan: a list of absolute (compiled-file → mount-target) binds plus extra_args to append to the command.
+• harness.pycompile_claude / compile_kimi / compile_opencode / compile_cline / compile_reasonix / compile_aider / compile_pi / compile_codex render a Source pair into a Plan: a list of absolute (compiled-file → mount-target) binds, plus extra_args to append to the command, plus safe_overrides — targets to shadow with an empty tmpfs instead of binding content (pi uses one to hide the raw .agents/skills/ so it does not collide with the compiled .pi/skills/ copies).

 • launcher.pyassert_safe, build_bwrap_argv, and run_virtualfs validate, compose the bwrap argv, run the command, and clean up.